lilpacy/clasp-slackbot-example/README.md

 ## how to develop

-It's really hard to debug the scraping part on Slack channel.
+Make sure to debug with curl because it's really hard to debug the scraping part on Slack channel.
-So I strongly recommend that you make sure to debug with curl.